bpevs/learn_js_from_ben/lessons/node-static-server/README.md

 *Note: Illustrations coming soon*

 We can't go through all the trouble of building this thing and not even know how it works, right?
 So let's follow what happens when a request reaches our server.
-Let's pretend that this is the absolute first request that is sent to our server, and our server is holding our index.html file from the [sample repo](https://github.com/ivebencrazy/simple-node-server):
+Let's pretend that this is the absolute first request that is sent to our server, and our server is holding the `index.html` file that was included in our [exercise directory](https://github.com/ivebencrazy/learn-js-from-ben/tree/master/exercises/node-static-server):

 #### Step 1:
 **Our request reaches the server, and our serverCallback begins!**  It doesn't matter kind of request it is, because we're only responding with our files.
 So whether it's a GET or a POST or whatever, we'll always respond with our files.